ARTbio/startbio/docs/R-IOC/00_IOC_R_program.md

 2. Improve code thanks to conditions
 4. How apply a function on several data ?
 - Program of Week 5 - [Week-5 exercices](./06_IOC_R_week_05.md)
-    1. Exercices with RStudio and R scripting
+    1. Exercises with RStudio and R scripting
     2. MCQ

 ### Week 6 - **to be scheduled**
 1. Question on Week 5
 2. What's the tidyverse ?
 - Program of Week 6 - [Week-6 exercices](./07_IOC_R_week_06.md)
-    1. Exercices with RStudio and R scripting
+    1. Exercises with RStudio and R scripting
     2. MCQ

 ### Week 7 - **to be scheduled**
 1. Question on Week 6
 2. Data visualization thanks to ggplot2
 - Program of Week 7 - [Week-7 exercices](./08_IOC_R_week_07.md)
-    1. Exercices with RStudio and R scripting
+    1. Exercises with RStudio and R scripting
     2. Small project with a specific objective
     3. MCQ